- This page deals with discrimination by education providers and in exams.

 - Disability discrimination rules on education in Northern Ireland include schools, universities and FE colleges.
 They are mostly in SENDO (below) rather than the DDA 1995.

 - Disability discrimination protection extends to exams, including GCSE and A levels, universities, and professional exams.
 However (unlike the rest of the UK) it is unclear whether protection extends to discriminatory

 The Equality Commission for Northern Ireland (ECNI) has guidance at www.equalityni.org/Individuals/I-have-a-problem-with-an-education-service/Disability .

 The website suggests contacting them if you want information or advice.

 There are also Codes of Practice on particular areas, linked below.

 Apart from professional exams, the rules on education are not in the Disability Discrimination Act 1995 (DDA) but in the Special Educational Needs and Disability (Northern Ireland) Order 2005, SR 2005/1117.
-However the DDA definition of ‘disability’ applies to Part III of the Order which includes schools, universities and general qualification bodies (s.1 DDA).
+This is commonly known as SENDO.
+However the DDA definition of ‘disability’ applies to Part III of SENDO which includes schools, universities and general qualification bodies (s.1 DDA).

 Special Educational Needs (SEN)